-Control NXLog Agent resource usage
+Control NXLog Agent RAM and CPU usage

 NXLog Agent is designed to collect and process logs as fast as possible.
 A side-effect of this may be high resource usage when you have many events to be processed.
 You can use operating system-level tools to limit resource consumption by NXLog Agent.
 However, this will also introduce a delay in log processing.
 Implementing a limit on resource usage is a good option when a log processing delay is not a problem or to deal with intermittent high loads since the delay will only occur for a short period.
 When dealing with a consistently high load and introducing a log processing delay is not desirable, you may need to consider other solutions, such as splitting the load between multiple NXLog Agent instances.